beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

  - <details>
     <summary><strong>Solution</strong>:</summary>

     This one left me stumped for quite a while, but I got a lucky break when Vivian send me a [screenshot](Lottery-2/keeton.png) of Keeton's story, where he posted all I needed to know to solve this problem.
 This problem is based on exploiting a flaw in Python's RNG, which uses the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) to generate numbers.
 Without using Keeton's help, you were supposed to figure this out by the word "twister" in the title/clue, and knowing how Python's random module works.
 Luckily for me, Keeton provided the exact name of a program that would work for me, but a quick search for a Mersenne Twister Predictor will also let you find it.
-Simply run the script as suggested in the README, and you're good to go.
+Simply run the script as instructed in the README, and you're good to go.

     </details>
  - **Flag**: <!--- 3956993139 -->